varigence/docs/bimlexpress/release-notes/bimlexpress-2018.md

     The window is prepopulated with settings that are highly configurable to produce the desired results.
 * Updates to BimlExpress project and manifest for compatibility
 * Updated jquery in BimlExpress
+* Ensure that all new Biml files are UTF-8 encoded, rather than ANSI encoded.

 ## Bug Fixes